Install bmon Real-Time Bandwidth Monitor on AlmaLinux 9 in Easy Steps

-This tutorial intends to teach you to Install and Use bmon Real-Time Network Bandwidth Monitor on AlmaLinux 9. bmon is a free and open-source monitoring and debugging command-line tool.
+This tutorial intends to teach you to Install bmon Real-Time Bandwidth Monitor on AlmaLinux 9. bmon is a free and open-source monitoring and debugging command-line tool.
 It is used to monitor and display network bandwidth usage on a system.

-You can follow this guide to start your bmon installation in the latest version on AlmaLinux 9 and start using it.
+You can follow this guide on the Orcacore website to start your bmon installation in the latest version on AlmaLinux 9 and start using it.

 Steps To Install and Use bmon Real-Time Network Bandwidth Monitor on AlmaLinux 9

-To set up bmon, you must have access to your server as a non-root user with sudo privileges.
+To Install bmon Real-Time Bandwidth Monitor on AlmaLinux 9, you must have access to your server as a non-root user with sudo privileges.
 To do this, you can follow this guide on Initial Server Setup with AlmaLinux 9.

-Step 1 – Build and Install bmon from Source on AlmaLinux 9
+Step 1 – Build and Install bmon Real-Time Bandwidth Monitor on AlmaLinux 9 From Source

 First, you must run the system update with the following command: